denizenslab/denizenslab.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://www.tu.berlin/coco'>Cognitive Computing in biological and artificial systems @ TU Berlin</a>
+subtitle: <a href='https://www.tu.berlin/coco'>Cognitive Computing in Biological and Artificial Systems @ TU Berlin</a>

 profile:
   align: center